Tavern on the Green: Notable visitors

 Tavern on the Green was frequented by prominent actors, musicians, politicians. and writers.
-Regular patrons have included former New York City Mayor Fiorello H. La Guardia, actresses Grace Kelly and Fay Wray and many others.
-Tavern on the Green hosted the wedding receptions of several prominent Americans, including one of the seven marriages of author Robert Olen Butler (later divorced) and film director Walter Hill.
+It hosted the wedding receptions of several prominent Americans, including one of the seven marriages of author Robert Olen Butler (later divorced) and film director Walter Hill.
 John Lennon and his son Sean Lennon celebrated numerous birthdays at Tavern on the Green during the late 1970s.
 In 1987 the tavern was the site of a star-studded memorial dinner for director-choreographer Bob Fosse.